0Neokun0/React-for-React/next.js-login-signin/README.md

     The baseUrl is set to "." in the jsconfig.json file to make all import statements (without a dot '.' prefix) relative to the root folder of the project, removing the need for long relative paths like import { userService } from '../../../services';.

+## Account Layout component
+    Path:/components/account/Layout.jsx
+    The account layout component contains common layout code for all pages in the /pages/account folder, it simply wraps the {children} elements in a div with some bootstrap classes to set the width and alignment of all of the account pages.
+The Layout component is importen by each account page and used to wrap the returned JSX template
+    (e.g. login page, register page).